-- Monitor the statewide water planning process, so the plan protects water resources for economic development through- out Georg Any recommendations of the Georgia Water Council, and any action by the General Assembly, must provide flexibility and preserve Georgia’s ability to meet future water needs through the use of a full range of water management tools.
+- Monitor the statewide water planning process, so the plan protects water resources for economic development through- out Georgia.
+Any recommendations of the Georgia Water Council, and any action by the General Assembly, must provide flexibility and preserve Georgia’s ability to meet future water needs through the use of a full range of water management tools.
 Support full funding of the scientific analysis of state water resources recommended in the draft statewide water plan.

 - Support continuation of essential environmental infrastructure financing programs of the Georgia Environmental Facilities Authority (GEFA).
-Especially those allowing local governments to meet the requirements of the new statewide water
+Especially those allowing local governments to meet the requirements of the new statewide water plan.

 - Support the continuation of improvement in the environmental permitting process so permits are issued at the speed of business.
 In addition, ensure Georgia Environmental Protection Division (EPD) is responsive to the regulated community, and provides timely liaison, guidance, facilitation, and coordination of permit review and issuance to businesses.

 - Consider appropriate sewage disposal and solid waste disposal policies at the state and local level consistent with economic development.
-Monitor the development of policy in this area as a result of the draft statewide water
+Monitor the development of policy in this area as a result of the draft statewide water plan.

 - Understands the importance of public utilities to local government, residents, and business.
-Ensuring that sufficient capacity is available to support the projected growth of Columbia County is of major importance to the Chamber.
+Ensures that sufficient capacity is available to support the projected growth of Columbia County is of major importance to the Chamber.
 The Chamber supports the expansion of the Columbia County Wastewater system necessary to ensure that the County has the capacity to meet the needs of residents and business.